 81. Madrid, one of the best European cities, in all respects.

 83. The Italian Gelato.
 You can try again and again, but you’ll never find it outside Italy.

 84. St Moritz, Switzerland.
-The oldest yet exclusive ski resort in the world offer great ski, royal display and glamorous retreats.
+The oldest, yet most exclusive ski resort in the world offers great ski, a beautiful royal display and glamorous retreats.